alissatroiano/Hue/README.md

 To meet all of Hue's goals and needs, this application will be built with the following features:

 ### Existing Features
-- Home - A

-- Gallery:
+- Home:

   **Shopper**

-- Allows *shoppers* to view, search, sort, and filter products, by having them visit the gallery and utilized the built-in tools.
+  - Allows *shoppers* to view, search, sort, and filter products, by having them visit the shop and utilized the built-in tools.

+- Shop:

   **Site Owner**
-- Gives *site owner* the opportunity to view the gallery page as a regular shopper/user would.
+  - Gives *site owner* the opportunity to view the shop page as a regular shopper/user would.

-- Sign Up - Allows **all users** to create an account, by having them fill out a form that uses ``POST`` to send data.
+  - Sign Up - Allows **all users** to create an account, by having them fill out a form that uses `POST` to send data.

 - Login: